preethamrn/preethamrn.com/content/posts/piver.md

 You've heard of semver.
 You've heard of calver.
 But what about piver[^1]?

-For any versioning system to work, it needs to increase as new version are released.
+For any versioning system to work,  it needs to increase as new versions are released.
 So in theory, instead of going from v1 to v2, you could go v1 -> v1.2 -> v1.23 -> v1.234 -> v1.2345 and so on.
 Now this wouldn't be a good versioning system and it's definitely not scalable, but it works.

 Now imagine a system where instead of simply counting up the digits in numerical order, you instead chose to go by the digits of pi.
 And imagine if that system was used by a piece of software that was being used by millions of people around the world - you've probably even heard of it.
 It's called TeX.